powersync-ja/powersync-sqlite-core/README.md

 # PowerSync SQLite Extension

 This extension is used by PowerSync client SDKs.

-The APIs here not currently, and may change in any release.
+The APIs here not currently stable, and may change in any release.
+The APIs are intended to be used by PowerSync SDKs only.

 # API